Glossary for new rebels

 External Coordinator (EC) Manages the group’s relationship with other groups.

-The XR UK organisational diagram.
-This has now been superseded by the Hub described below, which now also holds details of Working Groups and Local Groups and their relationships.
+The old XR UK organisational diagram.
+This has now been replaced by the Hub described below, which now also holds details of Working Groups and Local Groups and their relationships.
+You can find the public facing version of the organisational diagram at organism.extinctionrebellion.uk

 A webpage which gives access to our online communications tools: